Earth SciencesFind a programme

 Professor Juliet Biggs, (Professor of Earth Sciences), Arc volcanism; continental rift formation; earthquake cycle; measuring and modelling active tectonic processes using geodetic techniques.

-Dr Heather Buss, (Senior Lecturer), Biogeochemistry of soils; mineral nutrient cycling; rates and mechanisms of chemical and physical weathering.
+Dr Heather Buss, (Associate Professor in Biogeochemical Weathering), Biogeochemistry of soils; mineral nutrient cycling; rates and mechanisms of chemical and physical weathering.

 Professor Katharine Cashman, (Professor), Crystallisation and vesiculation kinetics; geologic hazards; igneous petrology; lava flow emplacement; volcanology.